-Class registers are passed to the school office at the end of the registration period.
-Where there are unexplained or unauthorised absences, the school will contact the parents or carers.
-If a pattern of unauthorised absences emerges, a member of SLT will discuss it with the LA attendance officer and the class teacher and the school will contact the parent or carer to discuss possible reasons and school support systems that could help.
+Class registers are completed online and shared with the school office at the end of the registration period.
+Where there are unexplained or unauthorised absences, the school office will contact the parents or carers.
+If a pattern of unauthorised absences emerges, a member of SLT/Attendance Officer will discuss it with the LA attendance officer and the class teacher and the school will contact the parent or carer to discuss possible reasons and school support systems that could help.